Get a Library Card

 If you see a charge on your account, it's actually a replacement fee for what we presume is a lost item.
 The replacement fee is only applied once an item is two weeks overdue.
 We send out "almost due" and "overdue" reminders well before an item is two weeks overdue.
 Once you return all overdue or "Lost" items, the replacement fee is removed and you can again check out library materials.
 If you have truly lost an item, you will need to pay the replacement fee before you can check out additional items.

-To update and renew your account, please reach out to a staff member through chat, email, or phone via the Contact Us page.
+To update or renew your account, please contact us through chat, email, or phone.

 FAQs: Contact Us